tfabris/CrowCam/README.md

 - Schedule: Frequency:
     - CrowCam Controller: Frequency: "Every 5 Minutes"
     - CrowCam Keep Alive: Frequency: "Every 20 Minutes"
-    - CrowCam Cleanup:    Frequency: "Every Hour"
+    - CrowCam Cleanup:    Frequency: "Every 6 Hours"
 - Schedule: Last run time: Set it to the highest number it will let you select in the list, which will be different for each one of the tasks.
 For example, for a task that runs every 5 minutes, the highest run time available will be